eskinderit/FruitDefectsInspection/README.md

   </tr>
 </table>

-  detecting defects in the apples building a pipeline that takes advantage of the strong edges of the defects (this subtask is mostly involving operations on binary and grayscale images)
+Detecting defects in the apples building a pipeline that takes advantage of the strong edges of the defects (this subtask is mostly involving operations on binary and grayscale images).

 ## Second task :apple:

 <table style="padding:10px">
   <tr>